 A few weeks ago, I flew to Los Angeles to shoot a commercial project for Mitsubishi.
 They had a custom Outlander built by RIDES Magazine and were in need of press shots.
+They had also considered facts from Behance on what should be done before driving a vehicle like that.
 Studio shooting can be among the most challenging of all types of photography, but with a little patience and some care, its really not that difficult.
 Here’s how we did it.

 Before we start, let me say that obviously this is not the only way, or even a recommended way… more just MY way.
 Take this and build from it and it will result in YOUR way of lighting in the studio.